-There are many causes of rhabdomyolysis.
-The most common causes include:
+There are many traumatic and nontraumatic causes of rhabdomyolysis.
+In the first category, causes include:

 - A crush injury such as from an auto accident, fall, or building collapse

 - Long-lasting muscle compression such as that caused by prolonged immobilization after a fall or lying unconscious on a hard surface during illness or while under the influence of alcohol or medication

 - Electrical shock injury, lightning strike, or third-degree burn

 - Venom from a snake or insect bite